-Base: 600 N100 companies
+Base: 1,800 N100 companies Eastern Europe

-Figure 4: Countries, territories and jurisdictions with sustainability reporting rates higher than 90 percent (2022)
+Base: 600 N100 companies Source: KPMG Survey of Sustainability Reporting 2022, KPMG International, September 2022 Figure 4: Countries, territories and jurisdictions with sustainability reporting rates higher than 90 percent (2022)

-© 2022 Copyright owned by one or more of the KPMG International entities.
-KPMG International entities provide no services to clients.
-All rights reserved.
+Base: 5,800 N100 companies Source: KPMG Survey of Sustainability Reporting 2022, KPMG International, September 2022

-Iceland: +39% growth in reporting

-The awareness of the importance of sustainability reporting is increasing in Iceland, as reflected by the growth in sustainability reporting from 2020 to 2022.
+Iceland: +39% growth in reporting The awareness of the importance of sustainability reporting is increasing in Iceland, as reflected by the growth in sustainability reporting from 2020 to 2022.
 The increase is mostly due to the 2020 amendments in the Act on annual accounts.
 Consequently, a larger number of companies were obliged to disclose sustainability information in their annual financial accounts, including companies related to infrastructure.
 Increased pressure from investors and other stakeholders have also led to an uptake in reporting.
 These statistics show that Icelandic companies have reached high levels of disclosure maturity.
 However, companies must now take the steps to manage their sustainability performance, integrate sustainability across operations, and take actions to meet their stated goals.

-South Korea: +22% growth in reporting

-Many of the leading Korean companies sought to incorporate ESG into their management in recent years, in response to the global sentiment and increased climate risk.
+South Korea: +21% growth in reporting Many of the leading Korean companies sought to incorporate ESG into their management in recent years, in response to the global sentiment and increased climate risk.
 The focus is now on quality disclosure of ESG goals and demonstrates company progress.
 Other factors driving this are a notable preference among Korean consumers towards sustainable products and businesses, and the growth of ESG investments and, above all, action taken by the Korean government and regulatory agencies to enhance the quality of ESG disclosure in line with other global authorities.
 The Korea Stock Exchange (KOSPI) announced that certain-sized companies listed on the KOSPI market are required to report on sustainability from 2025.
 This will be extended to include all companies by 2030.
 Now is the time for Korean companies to increase and improve the transparency and quality of their ESG information disclosure.

-UAE: +22% growth in reporting

-There has been a noticeable rise in sustainability reporting in the UAE, including reporting aligned with the Global Reporting Initiative standards.
+UAE: +22% growth in reporting There has been a noticeable rise in sustainability reporting in the UAE, including reporting aligned with the Global Reporting Initiative standards.
 This is due to the UAE national agenda putting emphasis on ESG investment and sustainability reporting.
 Its numerous commitments and national vision reflect its leadership ambitions: UAE Net-Zero 2050, Abu Dhabi Vision 2030, UAE Energy Strategy 2050 and the UAE Vision 2021.
 Companies are developing strategies and roadmaps to contribute to the agenda and sustainable development.
 An uptake in sustainability reporting enables companies to record, assess and publish their progress against national and individual criteria.
 In 2023, the global climate summit, COP28, will be hosted in UAE.
 Companies of all sizes should increase their ESG disclosure over the coming year to support the UAE's efforts to be a global leader in ESG and climate action.

-Hafthor Aegir Sigurionsson Head of Sustainability KPMG in Iceland
+Hafthor Aegir Sigurjonsson Head of Sustainability KPMG in Iceland